zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forProgramManagers.md

 <a name="portal-extensions-for-program-managers-exit-criteria-and-quality-metrics"></a>
 ## Exit Criteria and Quality Metrics

-In order to meet customer expectations and continue to increase customer satisfaction, there are quality metrics that are tracked for every extension, context pane, and part.
+In order to meet customer expectations and continue to increase customer satisfaction, there are quality metrics that are tracked for every extension, and part.
 These metrics help developers build extensions that compile, that contain the items that are requested by the partners of the developer, and that pass acceptance tests that are created by the partners that are associated with a specific phase.
 When the extension meets the criteria, it becomes a candidate for being moved from the private preview stage to the public preview stage, or from the public preview stage to Global Availability (GA).

 Every new extension provides an opportunity for the Ibiza team to improve the customer experience.
 By using set criteria to meet customer expectations, we can improve the customer experience for the extension and overall portal.
 Extension developers can drastically improve the customer experience by following these criteria.